 You have to sweep or vacuum away all the dust, grit, dirt, hair, and debris.
 Then you get a mop and bucket to wash the floor.
 Not only is the process exhausting and time-consuming, but you also have to worry about slips due to a wet floor.
-Prolonged moisture exposure also damages your expensive wood floor overtime, as well.
+Prolonged moisture exposure damages your expensive wood floor overtime as well.

 Read on to find out which product is the most suitable choice for your home.
-Our Karcher FC5 vs. Bissell CrossWave comparison not only explains how these two brands differ but also why they are the best in the market.
+Our Karcher FC5 vs. Bissell CrossWave comparison explains not only how these two brands differ but also why they are the best in the market.

 Table of Contents

 Karcher is a global market leader specializing in cleaning equipment.
 Recently, the company decided to bring its commercial tech to the masses with the FC5.

 So instead of sweeping or vacuuming, then mopping or scrubbing, this machine will do all jobs all at once.
 Whatever hard floor you have in your home, it is up to the task!

 Best of all, the FC5 doesn’t leave your floors soaking wet since it cleans up after itself.
 Less than 85% of the cleaning solution is dispersed.
 Combine that with the suctioning away of dirty water, and your floors will dry in two minutes or less.